-The following table sets out our unproved properties as at December 31, 2016.
+The following table sets out our unproved properties as at December 31, 2017.

-Gross Acres Net Acres Alberta, Canada 66,576 57,810
+Gross Acres Net Acres Alberta, Canada 71,040 71,040

-Although there are no expiries for 2017, our practice is to exploit and/or develop programs that may result in extending or eliminating potential expirations.
-We closely monitor all future land expiries as compared to our development programs with the strategy of minimizing undeveloped land expirations relating to significant identified opportunities.
+We expect that rights to explore, develop and exploit 5 sections (3,200 net acres) of our undeveloped land holdings will expire by December 31, 2018.
+The land expirations do not consider our 2018 exploitation and development program that may result in extending or eliminating such potential expirations.
+We closely monitor land expirations as compared to our development program with the strategy of minimizing undeveloped land expirations relating to significant identified opportunities.
 Development of the Corporation's properties with no attributed reserves are subject to current industry conditions and uncertainties as indicated under "Risk Factors" herein.